FStarLang/fstar-vscode-assistant/README.md

   This is useful if you want to quickly advance the checker past a chunk of document which might otherwise take a long time to check.

-* Reload dependence: The key-binding `Ctrl+; Ctrl+.` rewinds the checker to the top of the document and reloads any dependences that may have changed.
+* Restart: The key-binding `Ctrl+; Ctrl+.` restarts the F* session for the current document, rewindind the checker to the top of the document and rescanning it to load any dependences that may have changed.

 * Check file on save: When the file is saved, the checker is advances in full checking mode to the end of the document.
 This is equivalent to doing `Ctrl+.` on the last line of the document.